therightnee/Udacity-Self-Driving-Car-Nanodegree/T1P3_BehavioralCloning/README.md

 ![Fifth Training][image6]

 I used an adam optimizer so that manually training the learning rate wasn't necessary, but I did tune the parameters so that the learning rate would decay at a more controlled rate.
 Based on the fluctuations in validation loss I was concerned the learning rate was not decaying fast enough and was skipping over the optimal weights.

+Check out the "run2.mp4" to see the simulation complete a full lap autonomously.